Performance Tools and Techniques

 |

-Upon completion of the Performance Tools and Techniques skill and skill check, you will earn a Credly Badge that you are able to share with your network. |
+Upon completion of the Performance Tools and Techniques skill and assessment, you will earn a Credly Badge that you are able to share with your network. |

 Learning Objectives